 A traditional IRA may be a good choice if you

-A Roth IRA allows an individual with earned income to make after-tax contributions, subject to the same annual contribution limits as a traditional IRA.
-There is no age limit for being eligible to contribute to a Roth IRA, but you must have income within certain limits.
-You may not take a tax deduction for a Roth IRA contribution.
+A Roth IRA allows an individual who has earned income within certain limits to make after-tax contributions, subject to the same annual contribution limits as a traditional IRA.
+Tax deductions are not available for Roth IRA contributions, but a Roth IRA offers a unique tax benefit: the potential for tax-free growth of investment earnings.

-Roth IRAs also allow distributions at any time, but the taxation of a Roth distribution is different from that of a traditional IRA distribution.
+Roth IRAs allow distributions at any time, but the taxation of a Roth distribution is different from that of a traditional IRA distribution.
 You will never be taxed on a distribution of your annual Roth contributions or pre-tax assets that have been rolled over to your Roth IRA.
 The earnings in the Roth IRA will also be distributed tax-free if the distribution is a “qualified distribution.”
-A distribution is qualified if five years have passed since the first year of contribution, and you have reached 59½, died, become disabled, or make a first-time home purchase.
+A distribution is qualified if five years have passed since the first year of contribution, and you have reached 59½, died, become disabled, or are making a first-time home purchase.
 If a Roth IRA distribution is not qualified, the earnings portion of the distribution is taxable (and may be subject to a 10% penalty if you are not yet 59½).

 A Roth IRA may be a good choice if you

 Let’s look at a simple example to illustrate the different rules for traditional vs. Roth IRAs.
 Abby is 30 years old, works for an employer who doesn’t have a retirement plan, and earns $50,000 a year.
-She could contribute up to $5,500 per year to a traditional or Roth IRA.
+She could contribute up to $6,000 per year to a traditional or Roth IRA.
 If she contributes to a traditional IRA, she will receive a tax deduction and the contribution will grow tax-deferred until she takes a distribution.
 If the tax deduction is important to her now, or she believes she will be in a lower tax bracket at retirement, a traditional IRA may be the more attractive option for her.
 In contrast, contributions to a Roth IRA will not be deductible but the growth in the Roth account will be tax-free if Abby waits until she is at least 59½ to take a distribution of the earnings in the account.
-As a young saver with many years for her Roth IRA investments to grow in value, a Roth IRA may be a more attractive alternative.
+As a young saver in a lower tax bracket and with many years for her Roth IRA investments to grow in value, a Roth IRA may be a more attractive alternative.

 Many factors affect the decision of which type of IRA may be most beneficial for you.
 Some people use both types of IRAs to diversify the tax nature of their retirement savings.
-If you meet the eligibility requirements, you can contribute to both a traditional and Roth IRA in the same year up to the $5,500 (or $6,500) limit in aggregate.
+If you meet the eligibility requirements, you can contribute to both a traditional and Roth IRA in the same year up to the $6,000 (or $7,000) limit in aggregate.
 You may want to seek tax or financial planning advice to help you consider all the factors that could affect your decision.